BT

 In her presentation at the inaugural edition of InfoQ Dev Summit Munich, Ines Montani built on top of the presentation she had earlier this year at QCon London and provided the audience with practical solutions for using the latest state-of-the-art models in real-world applications and distilling their knowledge into smaller and faster components that you can run and maintain in-house.

-Further, she pointed out that GenAI can be helpful in multiple situations where we need to interpret human language ("often the language can be vague"), such as evaluating the comments customers leave on forums about a product.
-Montani stressed that you don’t need the whole capability of the foundational model ("you don’t want to speak about the weather with it") but just understanding the context.
+Further, Montani pointed out that GenAI can be helpful in multiple situations where we need to interpret human language ("often the language can be vague"), such as evaluating the comments customers leave on forums about a product.
+She stressed that you don’t need the whole capability of the foundational model ("you don’t want to speak about the weather with it") but just understanding the context.
 This can be accomplished by using transfer learning to distil task-specific information.

 To pass the "prototype plateau" and make the system "production ready", according to Montani the following actions are needed: